eliranmal/auto-exports/README.md

 ## usage

-this module exports a single function, which synchronously transforms module names found in a path into a dictionary suited for module.exports, with camel-cased function names as keys and loaded modules as values.
+this module exports (no pun intended) a single function, which synchronously transforms all modules in a directory (*except for `index.js`!*) into a dictionary suited for `module.exports`. the keys in this dictionary will be the camel-cased module names, and the values will hold the loaded modules.

 this function accepts the modules directory path as the first argument, and a module handler as the second.